-- Misogyny Song: "Lovebites and Razorlines", "Hurting and Shoving (She Should Have Let Me Sleep)"... most of them, being about girls who've hurt Daryl.
+- Misogyny Song: "Lovebites and Razorlines", "Hurting and Shoving (She Should Have Let Me Sleep)"... a lot of EYEWTKAS— not because Daryl's a misogynist but because they're about specific girls who've hurt him.

-- New Sound Album: Worship and Tribue, which had a more experimental and somewhat lighter sound.
+- New Sound Album: Worship and Tribute, which had a more experimental and somewhat lighter sound.

 - Surprisingly Gentle Song: The Hidden Track on EYEWTKAS.
 Also, "The Number No Good Things Can Come Of", a piano and drums piece and the lounge-style "Oxycodone", both off of the El Mark EP.
 Most of the Coloring Book EP also counts.